apoorvsingh15/Algorithms-for-food/Algos-sarthak/DataStructures/Graph/README.md

 The graph object which contains three types of values.

-- nodes       => a list of nodes in the graph
+- nodes       => an object containing nodes in the graph
-- adjacencies => a list of relationships between the nodes
+- adjacencies => an object containing relationships between the nodes
 - edges       => an object containing edjancies

 For the graph